Philip Craven: Early life and education

 Craven was born on 4 July 1951 in Bolton, England.
 He was educated at Bolton School Boys' Division, where he was a keen swimmer, cricketer and tennis player.
 In 1966, at the age of 16, he fell during a rock-climbing expedition at Wilton Quarries, Bolton.
 The accident left him without the use of his legs.
 He studied geography at the University of Manchester, and graduated with a Bachelor of Arts (BA) degree in 1972.

 Athlete

 Craven represented Great Britain in wheelchair basketball at five editions of the Paralympic Games, from 1972 to 1988.
 He also competed in track and field athletics and swimming at the 1972 Games.

-He won gold at the Wheelchair Basketball World Championships in 1973, and bronze in 1975, as well as two gold medals (1971, 1974) and a silver (1993) at the European Championships.
+He won gold at the Wheelchair Basketball World Championships in 1973, bronze in 1975, and two gold medals (1971, 1974) and a silver (1993) at the European Championships.
 He also won gold at the European Champions Cup in 1994, and gold at the 1970 Commonwealth Paraplegic Games.